JOIN US for worship Sat at 5pm and Sun at 9:00am.

 All who are baptized are welcome to receive Holy Communion.
 This gift is itself the real presence of God’s forgiveness and mercy.
 If children commune at your home congregation, they are welcome to commune here.
 Young children who do not receive communion are invited to come forward with their hands folded to receive a blessing.

 After the sermon and offering, ushers will indicate when it’s your row’s turn to approach the altar.
 If you choose to participate, join the line in the center aisle.
-Communion is either by intinction or received by kneeling at the railing in front of the church.
+Communion is either by receiving a wafer and then a small cup of wine or grape juice or received by kneeling at the railing in front of the church.

-When it is by intinction, the pastor will hand you a wafer and say “The body of Christ, given for you”.
-Take the wafer and dip it into either the wine in the silver chalice or the grape juice in the ceramic chalice.
+When it is by receiving the wafer and a small cup, the pastor will hand you a wafer and say “The body of Christ, given for you”.
+Take the wafer and eat it and then choose either the wine in the outer rings of the tray or the darker colored grape juice in the inner rings of the tray.
 The communion assistant will say “The blood of Christ, shed for you”.
+Place your used cup in the basket at the end of the front pew.

 When communion is at the railing, the pastor will hand you bread and say “The body of Christ, given for you”.
 The communion assistant will offer you wine in a small cup.
 The assistant will say “The blood of Christ, shed for you”.
 Another assistant will follow with a basket for you to put your empty cup.
 After you have placed your cup in the basket, you may rise and return to your seat by the side isle.